Rated Excellent Online

 Agency Workers Regulations and Secured Lending

-The Agency Workers Regulations came into force in 2011 and gave temporary agency workers rights to equal treatment after twelve continuous weeks in the same role with the same end client.
+The Agency Workers Regulations 2010 came into force on 1 October 2011 and gave temporary agency workers rights to equal treatment after twelve continuous weeks in the same role with the same end client.
 The equal treatment provisions cover pay, working time, rest breaks, night work, annual leave and access to on-site facilities, bringing agency workers closer in status to directly employed staff in practical terms.

 From a lender’s perspective, having demonstrable AWR rights indicates that you have been in a continuous placement for at least twelve weeks.
 This is viewed positively as it suggests employment stability.
 Some lenders will specifically ask how long you have been in your current placement, and a longer continuous placement will typically improve your application.